Shriyam-Avasthi/Virtual-Whiteboard/README.md

 Or, run the command:
   `pip install -r /path/to/requirements.txt`

 **Note: The following steps are required only if you want to broadcast the output to other softwares.
-To just use this program, without broadcasting the output, above two steps are all what you need to follow.**
+To just use this program, without broadcasting the output, above two steps are all what you need to get started.**

 3. Install [OBS Studio](https://obsproject.com/) for your operating system then follow the following instructions to set up virtual camera.
 #### Setting Up Virtual Camera in OBS (To use the output in other softwares):